philip1134/mini-mo/README.rst

     $ mmo init [project-name] [-t template-path] [-o output-path]

-the project will be created under 'output-path', if no 'output-path' specified, that will be the current working directory. minimo will initialize the project with default template. or you can specify a path which contains the template.
+the project will be created under ``output-path``, default is the current working directory if no ``output-path`` specified. minimo will initialize the project with default template. or you can specify a path which contains the template.

 api
 ^^^